10 Social Media Campaigns to Inspire Your Own in 2024

 Instead, they collaborated with influencers who embodied their brand’s values of authenticity, community, and adventure.

-This wasn’t just any influencers — these were individuals with real, engaging stories and followers who trusted them.
+And these were not just any influencers — these were people with real, engaging stories and followers who trusted them.

 What Can You Take Away From Airbnb?